Inngest Dev Server

 There are two ways to connect apps to the Dev Server:

-1. Automatically.
-The Dev Server will keep detecting and attempting to connect to apps running in common ports.
+1. Automatically: The Dev Server will attempt to "auto-discover" apps running on common ports and endpoints (See "Auto-discovery").

 • Adding the URL in the Dev Server Apps page.
 You can edit the URL or delete a manually added app at any point in time